patel996/audio-classification/README.md

 ## Downloading the audiosets from Google AudioSet

-The code for accessing the audiosets from the Google AudioSet can be found in the audioset-preprocessing.
+The code for accessing the audiosets from the Google AudioSet can be found in the audioset-preprocessing, adapted from https://github.com/aoifemcdonagh/audioset-processing.
 It has a separate README file with detailed instructions to do so.

 ## Classification of Child And Adult Voice